 Click anywhere else on a row of the grid, to view imported timetable slots for the imported file.

-Your timetable slots from the TimeTabler file you have imported will be flagged as Provisional and will not appear on any timetable outputs such as the school timetable.
+Your timetable slots from the TimeTabler file you have imported will be flagged as Provisional and will not appear on any timetable outputs such as the school timetable until they are scheduled.

-Review each timetable slot one-by-one and make sure that everything is correct (if you would like to know how to edit your timetable slots, go to Editing the Timetable via Timetable Slots).
-Then, select the timetable slot(s) you are happy with using the checkbox and click Schedule.
+Review each timetable slot one-by-one and make sure that everything is correct then select the timetable slot(s) you are happy with using the checkbox and click Schedule.
 These timetable slots will be moved to the Scheduled tab as they are now live on your system.

 Effective dates: these are the dates within an academic year that a timetable slot is active for.
 For example, you may decide that your timetable slots for a new timetable that you import at the start of the academic year, have effective dates from September 1st 2016 - July 22nd 2017.
 (You will set the effective date when using TimeTabler itself and it will exist as property within your TimeTabler file) You then generate a new timetable file at the end of winter term from TimeTabler, with effective dates from January 1st 2016 - July 22nd.
 After the import of the new TimeTabler file, all new courses and classes from the file will be created as new lessons on Arbor, and any timetable slots from the file that match with existing timetable slots on Arbor, will be mapped but their effective dates will be updated.